The Particle を: The Direct Object 直接目的語を示す「を」

 James turned on the light.

-Sentence Note: The subject of Ex.
+Note how the subject of Ex.
 1 is the direct object of Ex.
-2.
+2. Likewise, the subject of Ex.
+3 is the direct object of Ex.
+4.

 3. ビールが冷えた。(Intransitive)